 “I’ve decided to launch a blog,” you excitedly say.
 “Oh really?”
 Your friend says.
 “When?”
 Your smile slowly fades as you stare into the distance, thinking of all the tasks that have to be done.
 Your heart starts to race, and your palms get sweaty.
 You look back at your friend.
 “In a few years,” you answer, still stressing about the mile-long list of pre-launch tasks.

 Yes, launching a blog is a huge, exciting, scary undertaking, but you don’t have to live in a constant state of stress before you launch.
 There are really only 13 critical things to do before you launch, and we’re going to cover those today.
 Want to be sure you don’t forget any steps?
-Get your free 3-page copy of the launch checklist (with extra tips)!
+Get your free copy of the launch checklist (with extra tips) below!

 1. Choose Your Web Host